 As explained above, the CMA has the power to impose interim measures to prevent significant damage, or to protect the public interest.
 If the CMA is minded to impose interim measures, it must first give notice to the party in question and allow them the opportunity to make representations.
 Interim measures decisions are subject to appeal to the CAT.

 The Consumer Rights Act 2015 also gives the CMA the power to certify voluntary compensation schemes following an infringement decision, which is intended to encourage firms to offer compensation without the need for victims to commence private litigation.

 Outside an investigation, the CMA has the power to publish opinions on novel issues of competition law where it considers there is sufficient need for general guidance (e.g., because of their economic importance for consumers).
 The CMA has never published an opinion in relation to a question of abuse of dominance.
 The CMA is sometimes prepared to offer private, informal advice on an ad hoc basis, but only in exceptional cases and only where the matter in question would satisfy its case prioritisation principles.
 In contrast, the CMA does encourage potential complainants to approach it with possible complaints for discussion on an informal and confidential basis.

 Two types of private action exist in the United Kingdom: follow-on actions and stand-alone actions.

-There are four forms of collective action in the United Kingdom.
+There are three forms of collective action in the United Kingdom.

 - Collective actions before the CAT: since October 2015, any representative of a class of persons may bring a collective action for damages before the CAT on an opt-out basis or an opt-in basis.
 In either case, the claimant must obtain permission from the CAT (a 'collective proceedings order') to continue with a claim on this basis, by showing that they are a suitable representative and that the claims in question are sufficiently similar to be brought in collective proceedings.